insight-cc-bot/Insight_Data_Engineering_Project/README.md

 # Insight_Data_Engineering_Project

-## Reddit Insights
+## ``Reddit Insights``

-Reddit is a community-driven social platform, there are a lot of interesting posts shared every day across a number of subreddits.
-This is great for users but the problem is that users have to spend a significant amount of time scrolling through all the posts in order to discover new and interesting posts in a subreddit that can be valuable to him/her.
-It is very time-consuming to go through all of the posts but at the same time, you would not want to miss knowing about those interesting topics.
-As new events occur every day, there are always new and interesting topics to explore.
-It is important for a user to spend less time discovering the content but still remain informed about the latest trend in a subreddit.
-This is something we often see on Twitter or Instagram where hashtags allow a user to explore content on related topics.
-Even YouTube has started generating tags for each video that would allow users to explore similar content.
-Therefore in order to enhance customer experience and user engagement in Reddit, I want to come up with this new feature to help users stay more informed and active with Reddit.
+Reddit is a community-driven social platform with lots of interesting posts shared every day across a number of subreddits on a variety of topics.
+This is great for Reddit community and users but this also leads to some problems for the users.
+The users have to spend a significant amount of time scrolling through all the posts in order to discover some interesting posts of their choice/preference in a subreddit they follow.
+Although it is time-consuming to surf through the posts but at the same time, users would not want to miss knowing the topics of their choice.
+So it is important that user spend less time discovering the content but still remain informed about the latest trend in their favorite subreddit.
+Therefore I have come up with a new feature - **`Reddit-Tags`**, that would help to enhance `customer experience` and improve `user engagement` by showing popular tags on a subreddit.
+The inspiration for **`Reddit-Tags`** come from hashtags used in other social media platforms like Instagram and Twitter.
+Hashtags allow users to explore new contents corresponding to each tags thereby increasing user engagement and improving user experience on the platform.

 ### `` Project Idea:``